slightlytyler/rf-chat/README.md

 Auth is all client side right now, too, but I don't think y'all care about that in the context of this exercise.

 There's also not a lot of comments so I hope it's easy to follow (I tried to make all the component semantic).
-I'm not a huge commentor but always leave enough meta information through types and comments for other devs to follow what I done (I think).
+I'm not a huge commentor but always leave enough meta information through types and comments for other devs to follow what I've done (I think).

 #### Reviewing the code